kindly/flatterer/docs/options.md

                               final results
   --threads INTEGER           Number of threads, default 1, 0 means use number
                               of CPUs
-  --postgres-schema TEXT      When loading to postgres, put all tables into
+  --json-path TEXT            JSON path within each object to use to filter
-                              this schema.
+                              which objects to select --postgres-schema TEXT      When loading to postgres, put all tables into this schema.
   --evolve                    When loading to postgres or sqlite, evolve